Rich in History

 Richmond International Airport area.

-Getting to the Tour Start (Richmond International Airport)
+Getting to the Tour Start (Chestertown, NY/Saratoga Springs, NY):

 • Atlanta, GA: 542 miles